Expand AllClick here for a more accessible version

 A: There is no limit to the number of permits or the amount of hemp that will be permitted.
 Any application that meets all requirements of the program will be approved.

 A: There is no limit to the size of plantings covered under a permit, however each deeded property will require a permit of its own.
 There are minimum requirements for plantings, unless prior written approval is requested from the Department.
 (See Application Instructions, page 9 for further instructions.)
 Outdoor growers must plant a minimum of 150 plants and indoor growers must plant a minimum of 1,000 square feet and 100 plants.

 A: Hemp growing and processing permit holders are listed on the interactive PA Hemp Map, available on the Hemp Program webpage.
 This shows the distribution of hemp permits throughout the commonwealth by County and City.
 Phone numbers, email addresses and website links will be available on the map for permit holders who have opted to share this contact information.

 Another potentially helpful mapping resource available to hemp permit holders is FieldWatch®, a voluntary online program which allows specialty crop growers to share their locations.
 This program allows pesticide applicators to search for what sensitive specialty crops (and bee colonies) could potentially be impacted by their pesticide applications.
 For further information on the FieldWatch® program or to register, visit https://fieldwatch.com/

 A: Yes.
-The 2020 permit holders will need to renew their permits for 2021.
+Permit holders will need to renew their permits annually.
 The permits expire on December 31st of each year.
 If renewing permit holders wish to grow or process at new locations, they must also submit property information for those locations and be issued additional permit numbers.